subhadig/subhadig.github.io/_posts/2020-04-21-getting-started-with-kubernetes-using-minikube-installation.md

 ```

 ### Conclusion
-These steps were tested on Debian 10 and MacOS Catalina.
+These steps were tested on Debian 10 Buster and MacOS Mojave.
 *kubectl* and *minikube* can be installed in various other ways including
 downloading as executable binaries and using without installing.
 But I like the
 above approaches because they give me the flexibility of managing the packages